hauska7/acme/README.md

 ## Thoughts on this project

 There is a vcr error when running rspec it is probably related to ruby/rails version.
 Please inspect the patch here: config/initializers/001_vcr_patch.rb

+What I really like is that api responds with errors containing invalid fields corresponding to fields that were sent.
+Which should make it really easy for frontend developers to match error messages to invalid fields.

+Best thing about renew subscription worker is that it can be run in parallel and there is no danger of charging twice for a subscription renewal.

+Some improvements on current solution would be to add a payment model that would store information about payments eg if succeeded or failed.